currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 For example, don't declare FORMS_DIRECTIVES from `@angular/forms`.
 * Module classes.
 * Service classes.
-* Non-Angular classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes.
+* Non-Currin classes and objects, such as strings, numbers, functions, entity models, configurations, business logic, and helper classes.